 Earth History enables you to appreciate geological time.
 In particular, the module will look at the evolution of the Earth from both a global perspective as well as the development of the British Isles.
 You will examine the beginning of the solar system and the theories behind the origin of the Earth and the Moon.
 The early conditions of Earth’s history will also be examined by considering the early continental crust, the likely nature of plate tectonics and the origin of the atmosphere and hydrosphere.
 The rise of modern style plate tectonics, the origin of life and the rise of atmospheric oxygen will be introduced alongside changes in the oceans and evolution of the Earth’s climate.
 Major episodes such as “Snowball and Greenhouse Earth” along with asteroid impacts, mass extinctions and super-massive volcanic eruptions will be outlined.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either GEO1044 Practising Human Geographies or GEO1242 Earth History.

 GEO2071 Research Methods for Physical Geography and Environmental Science (20 credits)